jeferson-sb/portfolio/content/articles/vue-3-0-is-finally-out-1jj7.md

 </html>
 ```

-You can start creating a fresh new Vue 3 App today quickly with the @vue/cli@4.5.0 to take advantage of a toon of integrations that Vue CLI provides out-of-the-box
+You can start creating a fresh new Vue 3 App today quickly with the @vue/cli@4.5.0 to take advantage of a toon of integrations that Vue CLI provides out-of-the-box.

 ![vue-cli](https://dev-to-uploads.s3.amazonaws.com/i/1eu1kszx8zfii1kf3lee.gif)

-Alternatively, you can also use **Vite**, a blazing fast build tool for modern JavaScript Projects, it uses Browser native ES Modules during development combined with Hot Module Replacement, with this approach you only need to bundle the files you actually need and your dev server start fast and cold.
+Alternatively, you can also use **Vite**, a blazing fast build tool for modern JavaScript Projects, it uses Browser Native ES Modules during development combined with Hot Module Replacement, with this approach your development server does not need to bundle all the files at once, but instead, it bundles only files you actually use at the time, which makes it also starts really fast and cold.

 ```sh
 $ npm init @vitejs/app hello-vue3 --template vue